Henrich Ravas: Widzew Łódź

 On 29 March 2022, he signed a three-month contract with an extension option with Polish I liga club Widzew Łódź, who at the time had only one other goalkeeper available, after Jakub Wrąbel and Konrad Reszka suffered season-ending injuries.
 Ravas made his debut for the club against GKS Tychy on 3 April 2022 in a 2–1 win.
 In May 2022, shortly after the club won promotion to the Ekstraklasa, Ravas signed a contract extension with Widzew Łódź.

 New England Revolution

 On 6 January 2024, the New England Revolution of Major League Soccer announced the signing of Ravas on a three-year contract. with a club option for another year.
 The transfer fee was not disclosed.
 Ravas made his debut for the Revolution on 21 February 2024, recording two saves and a clean sheet against CA Independiente de La Chorrera in the 2024 CONCACAF Champions Cup.
 He made his MLS league debut three days later against DC United, recording two saves in a 3–1 defeat.

 Cracovia

 After spending seven months overseas, Ravas returned to Poland to sign a four-year deal with Ekstraklasa club Cracovia on 14 July 2024.

+Loan to Polonia Warsaw

+On 10 September 2026, Ravas moved on loan to I liga club Polonia Warsaw for the rest of the season.